Punjab Agri Export Corporation: Activities and functions

 As per the Government of Punjab, PAGREXCO is the mandated agency to implement the Organic Program by providing institutional support to the organic farmers of the state under various Government of India schemes To educate the farmers about product development and branding to market their produce, PAGREXCO has launched a weekly TV show on Doordarshan Jalandhar and Doordarshan Punjabi Chief minister of Punjab Captain Amrinder Singh has supported PAGREXCO's activities towards the Kinnow farmers in the state.

 PAGREXCO has introduced an Agricultural Export Policy for medium to long term export development, strengthening back-end and front-end infrastructure, developing production and export clusters and building capacity among farmers.
 The company also provides organic certification to eligible farmers.

 Punjab Agro has outperformed Mexico in the export of chilli paste to the gulf and middle eastern market.
 The company directly procures chilies from farmers, processes it and exports to international markets as per buyer specifications.

 The company facilitates/markets over 25000 metric tons of Kinnow Mandarins from the state.
 PAGREXCO is the biggest aggregator of fruit brand "Punjab Kinnow" and uses advanced post harvest technology with edible fruit wax imported from Spain and volume metric grading (to determine post-harvest packaging standards) to extend the fruit’s shelf life up to 60 days.The company has also started home delivery services in Chandigarh-Mohali-Panchkula area with a business model favourable to farmers to ensure they get proper marketing through the "Five Rivers" brand.
 For developing Potato and Seed Potato exports from Punjab, the company also conducts capacity-building activities for Farmers in Punjab's Potato Cluster (Districts Jalandhar, Nawanshahr, Kapurthala, Hoshiarpur).

 In 2019, Punjab government, through PAGREXCO partnered with agri-tech startup Cropin in order to "improve the quality of potato seed production in the State" and implement "Seed Potato Traceability".

+Brands

+PAGREXCO has established a brand to market its products by the name of Five Rivers.
+The products include certified organic and traceable food items along with processed products.
+These products are marketed domestically at company owned stores by the name of "Organic Hut", at retail stores and also exported abroad.

+The company has a joint venture with UNATI Cooperative Marketing-cum-Processing Society Ltd by the name of Punjab Agro UNATI Gramin Marketing Private Ltd (PUGMARK), under which a common brand by the name of AASNAA has been created.